The Chart for Bionano Genomics Inc. (BNGO) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $6.70, which is $4.75 above the current price.
 BNGO currently public float of 291.64M and currently shorts hold a 17.76% ratio of that float.
-Today, the average trading volume of BNGO was 7.61M shares.
+Today, the average trading volume of BNGO was 7.72M shares.

 BNGO’s Market Performance

-BNGO stocks went up by 25.81% for the week, with a monthly drop of -5.80% and a quarterly performance of -4.88%, while its annual performance rate touched -23.23%.
-The volatility ratio for the week stands at 7.98% while the volatility levels for the past 30 days are set at 7.65% for Bionano Genomics Inc. The simple moving average for the period of the last 20 days is 21.97% for BNGO stocks with a simple moving average of -2.28% for the last 200 days.
+BNGO stocks went up by 6.08% for the week, with a monthly jump of 16.36% and a quarterly performance of -5.42%, while its annual performance rate touched -16.16%.
+The volatility ratio for the week stands at 8.94% while the volatility levels for the past 30 days are set at 7.70% for Bionano Genomics Inc. The simple moving average for the period of the last 20 days is 19.05% for BNGO stocks with a simple moving average of -2.97% for the last 200 days.

 Analysts’ Opinion of BNGO